 If You Are Stopped or Questioned by Police

 - Determine if you are being detained by asking the officer if you are free to leave.
 If the answer is yes, calmly walk away.

 - Stay calm and in control of your words, body language, and emotions.

 - If police ask to frisk and “pat down” your outer clothing, tell them you do not consent, but do not physically resist.
 Also, say clearly that you do not consent to further search.
 Police officers may not confiscate or demand to view your photographs or video without a warrant.
 Police may not delete data from your device under any circumstances.

 - The First Amendment allows you to criticize or swear at the police, but insulting or arguing with the police may get you arrested.

-- If you do talk to the police, do not lie.
+- You may tell police officers that you wish to remain silent.
+If you do talk to the police, do not lie.
 That is a crime.
 Remember, anything you say or do can be used against you.
-You may tell police officers that you wish to remain silent.

 - Keep your hands where police can see them and don’t make any sudden moves.